O-Morgan/gitops-minicamp-2024/README.md

-More Than Certified GitOps Mini Camp 2024
+GitOps Mini Camp 2024 - More Than Certified

 <details>
   <summary>Table of Contents</summary>